 In order to truly foster an empathetic workplace, it is important that empathy starts with the leaders.
 Here are a few important steps to take:

-1. Invest in Long-term Relationships with Your Employees
+1. Invest in Long-Term Relationships with Your Employees

 Your employees’ relationships with you are significant to how they perceive the company.
 Building meaningful relationships with your employees should be part of your employee retention strategy.

-You don’t have to be friends, but you should cultivate healthy relationships with team members.
+You don’t have to be friends, but you should cultivate healthy interpersonal relationships with team members.
 This cultivation will help you know what they need to belong and succeed, increasing their likelihood of longevity.

 2. Be Sensitive to Your Employees’ Needs